The Perfect Picture: Ten Years Later

 The Perfect Picture: 10 Years Later is a 2019 Ghanaian film produced and directed by Shirley Frimpong-Manso and Ken Attoh.
-It is a sequel to Perfect Picture, also produced and written by Shirley Frimpong-Manso.
+It is a sequel to The Perfect Picture, also produced and written by Shirley Frimpong-Manso.
 At the 2020 Africa Magic Viewers' Choice Awards, Gloria Sarfo won the Best Supporting Actress in a Movie or TV Series for her role in the film.

 Synopsis

 The original film was about three women pushing their thirties and making bold attempts to change their lives, but destiny had other plans for them.
-Now in the sequel, the ladies are back, this time pushing their forties.
+In the sequel, the ladies are back, this time pushing their forties.
 Even though they are older and wiser, they realise that now they are saddled with more issues including their not so fairy-tale relationships.